 Hooray!
 My piece for the Washington Post ran last week.
 Last year, I mentioned what a traumatic time I had a week after giving birth to baby L., and it felt good to write out the details.
 I never realized how difficult it was write about medical issues — it’s so nuanced I was a bit stressed about getting the details right.
-But after pestering the Stanford doctor and the CDC press officer, I felt confident when the story ran.
+But after pestering the Stanford doctor and the CDC press officer and my friend Natasha who’s an infectious disease doctor, I felt confident when the story ran.

 I also have so much more to tell, like how lonely it felt to be that sick even though my husband didn’t leave my side or how I wished I had those early days with my last newborn at home instead of in the hospital or how I sometimes look at the horizon and talk to the woman who saved my life even though I don’t believe in heaven.
 Lots to unpack there, I know.
 Maybe I can work on another piece — I just have to find the right angle.

 A few weeks ago, A. finished my pottery shop and I’m throwing during my spare time.
 I’m a bit rusty and I need a full weekend to throw and throw to get in the groove, but I think I’ll find that in the new year and will be able to re-open my Etsy shop.

 Exciting things are on the horizon!
 I don’t think I’ll pull off Christmas cards this year (sadly), but we’ll see.
 It’s hard to get a picture of the five of us.
 Have a happy and relaxing holiday!